foraker/tinymce_equation_editor/README.md

 A `WriteButtonView` is for writing arbitrary LaTeX and a `CommandButtonView` executes a LaTeX command.
 For example, executing `\sqrt` as a command will squareroot the current selection, if applicable.

-The button groups are disableable by setting `top.tinymce.equationEditorRestrictions`.
+The button groups can be disabled by setting `top.tinymce.equationEditorRestrictions`.
 For example, if you don't want to confuse elementary-aged kids with calculus buttons, you can set `top.tinymce.equationEditorRestrictions` to `{ disallow_advanced: true }`

 By default, all button groups are enabled.